- Minimum age: You must be at least 18 years of age to drive a C1 truck.

 The theory exam consists of 30 questions.
-You must not exceed 10 error points, otherwise you have failed.
-It should also be noted that if 2 questions with a value of 5 error points are answered incorrectly, the magic limit of 10 is reached, but in this case the answer has failed.
+You must not exceed 10 error points, otherwise, you have failed.
+It should also be noted that if 2 questions with a value of 5 error points are answered incorrectly, the magic limit of 10 is reached, but in this case, the answer has failed.
 The examination can be taken at the earliest 3 months before the 18th birthday.

-- 1x 45-minute drive on the motorway
+- 1x 45-minute drive on the highway

-- 1x night trip à 45 minutes
+- 1x night trip of 45 minutes

-In the test, the applicant shall demonstrate that he has the technical knowledge and practical ability to drive in an environmentally aware manner required for the safe driving of a C1 motor vehicle.
+In the test, the applicant shall demonstrate that he has the technical knowledge and practical ability to drive in an environmentally friendly manner required for the safe driving of a C1 motor vehicle.
 It consists of:

 Part I: Departure control